History of Hungary: World War II

 The era was characterized by growing anti-Semitism, which was also supported at the level of state politics, leading to the violent deaths of more than 400,000 Jews from 1941 to 1945.
-From 1944 to 1945, the Soviets were driven out, and the Germans occupied Hungary.
 The war took many lives among the population, the most devastating was the siege of Budapest.

-There were about half a million civilian and military victims of World War II in Hungary, in addition to the hundreds of thousands killed in death camps because of their ethnicity.
+There were about half a million civilian and military victims of World War II in Hungary, in addition to the hundreds of thousands killed in death camps.
 The country's infrastructure was severely damaged, and most of the national wealth was taken by the Germans and the Soviets.
 All the recaptured territories were also lost, and the Hungarian civilian population then lost even more people, who suffered the return of the attacks in neighboring countries in Slovakia, Transcarpathia, and especially in Vojvodina from deportation and massacres.